Pedophilia: Misuse of medical terminology

-The words pedophile and pedophilia are commonly used informally to describe an adult's sexual interest in pubescent or post-pubescent persons under the age of consent.
+The words pedophile and pedophilia are commonly used informally to describe an adult's sexual interest in pubescent or post-pubescent persons under the age of consent or even under the age of majority.
 The terms hebephilia or ephebophilia may be more accurate in these cases.

 Another common usage of pedophilia is to refer to the act of sexual abuse itself, rather than the medical meaning, which is a preference for prepubescents on the part of the older individual (see above for an explanation of the distinction).
-There are also situations where the terms are misused to refer to relationships where the younger person is an adult of legal age, but is either considered too young in comparison to their older partner, or the older partner occupies a position of authority over them.
+There are also situations where the term is misused to refer to relationships where the younger person is an adult of legal age, but is either considered too young in comparison to their older partner, or the older partner occupies a position of authority over them.
 Researchers state that the above uses of the term pedophilia are imprecise or suggest that they are best avoided.
-The Mayo Clinic states that pedophilia "is not a criminal or legal term".
+Writing in Mayo Clinic Proceedings, Hall & Hall state that pedophilia "is not a criminal or legal term".

+Falsely accusing someone in an online space of being a pedophile, either directly or by implication using related terminology, is considered a serious matter in many legal systems and has resulted in successful lawsuits for slander or/and defamation.

 Pedophile advocacy groups

-From the late 1950s to early 1990s, several pedophile membership organizations advocated age of consent reform to lower or abolish age of consent laws, as well as for the acceptance of pedophilia as a sexual orientation rather than a psychological disorder, and for the legalization of child pornography.
+From the late 1950s to early 1990s, several pedophile membership organizations advocated age-of-consent reform to lower or abolish age of consent laws, as well as for the acceptance of pedophilia as a sexual orientation rather than a psychological disorder, and for the legalization of child pornography.
 The efforts of pedophile advocacy groups did not gain mainstream acceptance, and today those few groups that have not dissolved have only minimal membership and have ceased their activities other than through a few websites.

-In contrast to these organizations, members of the support group Virtuous Pedophiles believe that child sexual abuse is wrong and seek to raise awareness that some pedophiles do not offend; this is generally not considered pedophile advocacy, as the Virtuous Pedophiles organization does not approve of the legalization of child pornography and does not support age of consent reform.
+Non-offending pedophile support groups

+In contrast to advocacy groups, there are pedophile support groups and organizations that do not support or condone sexual activities between adults and minors.
+Members of these groups have insight into their condition and understand the potential harm they could do, and so seek to avoid acting on their impulses.